ROCm/HIP/docs/old/reference/kernel_language.rst

 Warp cross-lane functions
 ========================================================

+Threads in a warp are referred to as `lanes` and are numbered from 0 to warpSize - 1.
 Warp cross-lane functions operate across all lanes in a warp.
-The hardware guarantees that all warp lanes are run in lockstep, meaning that additional synchronization is unnecessary.
-The instructions don't use shared memory.
+The hardware guarantees that all warp lanes will execute in lockstep, so additional synchronization is unnecessary, and the instructions use no shared memory.

 Note that NVIDIA and AMD devices have different warp sizes.
 You can use ``warpSize`` built-ins in you portable code to query the warp size.